trek/ember-cli-deploy-rack/README.md

 Basically, it is a [Sinatra] application, which connects to Redis and returns the uploaded index.html.

-Basically, it is a [Sinatra] application, which connects to Redis and returns the uploaded index.html.

 You can deploy your application to production, test it out by passing an `revision` parameter with the revision you want to test and activate when you feel confident that everything is working as expected.